-The point of property (Q3) is that, if $X$ is a bad domain for $\mu_I$, then we can improve $\mu_I$ in $X, f(X), \ldots f^{L_X}(X)$ simultaneously.
+The point of property (Q3) is that, if $X_j$ is a bad domain for $\mu_I$, then we can improve $\mu_I$ in $X_j, f(X_j), \ldots f^{L_{X_j}}(X_j)$ simultaneously.
 This process also eliminates all bad domains of type specified by (Q4).
-However, during this process, new bad domains that do not come from bad domains for $\mu_I$ may have been created.
-Property (Q5) puts restrictions on such bad domains, namely, they can only be subsurfaces $f^i(X)$, which have strictly smaller complexity than that of $X$.
-If $X$ is a curve, then in particular (Q5) implies such $Z$ cannot exist and thus $\Omega(\mu_O, R_O) \subset \Omega(\mu_I,R_I)$.
+However, during this process, a new bad domain $Z$ which was not a bad domain for $\mu_I$ may have been created.
+Property (Q5) puts restrictions on such $Z$: namely, $Z$ must be a subsurface of some $f^i(X_j)$, which has strictly smaller complexity than that of $X_j$.
+If $X_1, X_2, \ldots X_n$ are all curves, then in particular (Q5) implies such $Z$ cannot exist and thus $\Omega(\mu_O, R_O) \subset \Omega(\mu_I,R_I)$.

 \end{remark}